uwcirg/truenth-portal/README.rst

 Dependency Management
 ---------------------

-Project dependencies are hardcoded to specific versions (see ``requirements.txt``) known to be compatible with Shared Services to prevent dependency updates from breaking existing code.
+Project dependencies are hard-coded to specific versions (see ``requirements.txt``) known to be compatible with Shared Services to prevent dependency updates from breaking existing code.